-Outdoor coats - All coats should be plain black, navy or dark brown.
-Students are not permitted to wear hooded tops or bring them to school

-- Hats/scarves In cold weather, plain dark coloured hats, scarves or gloves may be worn outside school buildings - Hair Hair style should be appropriate for school with no exaggerated cuts or styles and natural colours only.
+- Outdoor coats All coats should be plain black, navy or dark brown.
+Students are not permitted to wear hooded tops or bring them to school - Hats/scarves In cold weather, plain dark coloured hats, scarves or gloves may be worn outside school buildings - Hair Hair style should be appropriate for school with no exaggerated cuts or styles and of a natural colour only and no obviously contrasting highlights.
 Shaved hair no shorter than a No.2 cut.
 Hairbands: plain and of dark colour.
 No decorative bands or clips - Make up Make-up should be discreet and kept to a minimum.
 No false eyelashes, coloured nail varnish or false nails